69-year-old man survives 22 hours adrift off Japan coast

 Coastguard officials say it is a ‘miracle’ that the 69-year-old made it

-A 69-year-old man had a “miracle” rescue nearly 22 hours after his boat capsized amid stormy weather off the Japanese coast.
+A 69-year-old man had a “miracle” rescue nearly 22 hours after his boat capsized in stormy weather off the Japanese coast.

 The unidentified man was rescued by Japan’s coastguard whose officials said they found him sitting on the engine of his capsized boat, clasping on to the propeller to maintain his balance.